mparno/fenics-web/source/about/features.rst

 ******************************************

-Finite element variational problems may be specified in near-mathematical notation directly as part of you program.
+Finite element variational problems may be specified in near-mathematical notation directly as part of your program.
 For example, the variational problem for the Poisson equation,

 .. math::